gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

 through composition and that makes it a lot more powerful[^power] in practice.

-[^power]: I have mentioned multiple times that Turing machines and lambda calculus are, from a thepretical perspective, _exactly as powerful as each other_, by which I mean that they can compute the exact same set of numbers, or alternatively that they can represent the exact same set of functions.
-In this context, when I write that lambda calculus is _more powerful_, I really mean "more pleasant to use for a human", i.e. that the vast majority of these functions is easier to represent in lambda calculus than using Turing machines, even though both are possible.
+[^power]: I have mentioned multiple times that Turing machines and lambda calculus are, from a theoretical perspective, _exactly as powerful as each other_, by which I mean that they can compute the exact same set of numbers, or alternatively that they can represent the exact same set of functions.
+In this context, when I write that lambda calculus is _more powerful_, I really mean "more pleasant to use for a human", i.e. that the vast majority of these functions are easier to represent in lambda calculus than using Turing machines, even though they _can_ be represented with both.

 ## Up next